 I want us this morning to look at the Bible, and hear from God Himself, to see what is His Will for Mothers, and yes, all women.

 It applies to us all, mothers, fathers, all men and women.
 But here the God addresses specifically His will and purpose for Mothers.
-This is the highest calling and purpose of women.
-This is basic to a full and happy life.
-To ignore it, means heartache and sorry and great disappointment.
-To ignore it means to live a life that is less than what God intended for you.
+This is one of the highest callings for a woman.

 I received a letter a week before Mother’s Day in 1992, from such a woman from our home church, Calvary Baptist in King, NC.
 Her name is Linda Tise.
 She loves the Lord, it is so apparent that Christ is the center of her life.
 I was her Sunday School teacher for about three years.
 I would like to share with you some of her letter.